Home insurance for landlords’ information

 Multi-property insurance – covers two or more properties.

 Contents insurance – this is crucial for protecting furnished properties that contain beds, sofas, kitchen appliances, TVs and other possessions you have provided.
 Landlord and tenant insurance are completely different as generally speaking, you are not liable for the loss, theft or damage of your tenants’ personal possessions – that is solely their responsibility to insure.

 Liability insurance – injury claims have accelerated over the past few years, so this insurance is important for protecting yourself from an injury suffered on or in your property that you are not responsible for.

 Loss of rent insurance – covers you if you are unable to rent out your property due to accidental damage.
 If you’ve purchased a property with a substantial mortgage then you will obviously rely on a consistent flow of rent to match the monthly repayments, otherwise you will risk losing the property.

 We can put you in touch with someone who specialises in landlord insurance and can offer you an extremely competitive rate.
-All you have to do is contact us.
+All you have to do is contact us, or click here to get a quote yourself from GoCompare insurance comparison website.